cli-config/cli-config/readme.md

 ## Using cli-config

-Once the setup is done, you can run the main script in your `.zshrc` You can paste the instructions you get once you run the setup script
+Once the setup is done, you can run the main script in your `.zshrc` You can paste the instructions you get once you run the setup script.

 Or add these lines to your `.zshrc`: